imad-el-achiri/Data-playground/README.md

 This agents-based project runs completely locally, no paid LLMs apis (like OpenAI/Gemini) are needed. <Br>
 The model used is a 1B llama 3.2, qunatized to 8 bit, which takes ~ 1.5GB of memory. <Br>

-## How to set-up the project:
+## How to setup the project:
 <ol>
   <b>
     <li>
-      LLM set-up by Ollama:
+      LLM setup by Ollama:
     </li>
   </b>